Our Local Project

 Compassionate Communities is a public health approach to end of life care.
 It is not a new idea.

-Neither do we underestimate the vast amount of compassion that exists in our community already.
+We do not underestimate the vast amount of compassion that exists in our community already.
 But in the Peninsula Practice area, we are trying to work differently...

 In March 2019, the Peninsula Practice was successful in its bid for funding for a 2-year ‘test’ project to develop a Compassionate Community locally, in East Suffolk.